 # [import] And I hate to complain that these songs go on too long, but they do.
 They average 9 minutes, and are all pretty samey.
 I wound up with a digital copy of this somehow, probably during the early days of digital music when sometimes I would do that, especially for pricey imports like this.
 Also see my review of Sigalame 2.

-This is not actually a review, because I have not heard this album in its entirety.
-But I spent a fair bit of time searching for it, to no avail, and want to memorialize that, and note that I would snatch up a digital file or reasonably priced physical if I ever come across it.
-My interest is based on the track "Nianing" (appears on the compilation Escale au Senegal as "Naning"), which is stunning.
-The other track I have heard is "Mariama," which appears on the compilation Senegal 70 and is not quite as good, but does tend to indicate that this album would be well worth hearing.
+I have not heard this album in its entirety.
+I did spend a fair bit of time searching for it, to no avail, and want to memorialize that, and note that I would snatch up a digital file or reasonably-priced physical if I ever come across either.
+My interest springs from the track "Nianing" (appears on the compilation Escale au Senegal as "Naning"), which is stunning.
+The other track from this album that I have heard is "Mariama," which appears on the compilation Senegal 70 and is not quite as good, but it does tend to indicate that this album would be well-worth hearing.

 Friday, November 9, 2018